Jakson-Almeida/TikTokFullExtension/README.md

    - Check console for injection logs

 3. **Downloads Not Working**
+   - **API Method**: Check console for API call logs and error messages
-   - The extension opens videos in new tabs for manual downloading
+   - **Browser Method**: The extension opens videos in new tabs for manual downloading
    - Check if popup blockers are interfering
    - Some videos may have download restrictions